GentleDonkey/fibonacci/README.md

   - instead of generate a new sub-fibonacci every time, save the fibonacci array in cache when first time run
   - check if the next request is in the cache
     - if yes, return
-    - if no, generate and append the elements
+    - if no, generate and append the new elements

 ## Reference of learning
 ### websocket